 This seven-and-a-half minute segment follows Jiang Tao, a child of farmers who graduated from law school only to discover that law firms discriminate against short employees.
 After confronting minimum height requirements, he sued.

 Borrowed from The Social Complex, a heightism blog.
 See also guest posts from The Social Complex introducing the concept of heightism as a gendered prejudice and discussing heightism (and other icky stuff) at Hooters.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
+She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
 You can follow her on Twitter, Facebook, and Instagram.